LockyWen/JavaIOLearning/README.md

 Firstly, we note that FileFilter is an interface, then we should make a new Class named FileFilterImplement which implements the Filefilter.

 Let's see the code!!

+    public class FileFilterImplement implements FileFilter {
+        @Override

+        /**
+         * accept will get rid of all files that is not a txt */ public boolean accept(File pathname) {
+            return pathname.isDirectory() || (pathname.getAbsolutePath().endsWith(".txt"));
+        }
+    }

+This filter only has one method accept.
+If it returns true then we can maintain the pathname or else we will get rid of it.

+But why we need to check whether it is a directory?
+This is because a directory never ends with ".txt" but it may have text files in it.
+Recall that we use recursion to search for the pathnames.
+If we filter a directory, we can never access the text files in it.
+Just Image that cutting down a branch makes all leaves on it gone.

+    class Recursion{

+        public ArrayList<File> readFile(File fileInput){
+            ArrayList<File> result = new ArrayList<>();

+            if(!fileInput.isDirectory()){
+                result.add(fileInput);
+                return result;
+            }else{
+                for(File y: fileInput.listFiles(new FileFilterImplement())){ // Different
+                    result.addAll(readFile(y));

+                }
+            }
+            return result;
+        }
+    }

+Now, let's go back to the Recursion class and add a new FileFilter into the listFiles.
+This should work.

+Yeah, pretty cool ehh!

+Now, let's see how FilenameFilter works.
+This time, I will use the anonymous class.
+A very nice approach.

+    class Recursioner{

+        public ArrayList<File> readFile(File fileInput){
+            ArrayList<File> result = new ArrayList<>();

+            if(!fileInput.isDirectory()){
+                result.add(fileInput);
+                return result;
+            }else{
+                for(File y: fileInput.listFiles(new FilenameFilter() {
+                    @Override
+                    public boolean accept(File dir, String name) {
+                        return new File(dir, name).isDirectory() || name.toLowerCase().endsWith(".txt");
+                    }
+                })){
+                    result.addAll(readFile(y));
+                }
+            }
+            return result;
+        }
+    }

+The class Recursioner works the same as the Recursion class.
+But, we use a more Zhuangbility way for it.
+That is, we create an inner class inside a Recursioner instead of create another big class for it.
+We call it anonymous class and it can be only used once.

+Please read through the code again and again until you understand what happens.

+A more professional way is to use Lambda!!

+    class RecursionLambda{
+        public ArrayList<File> readFile(File fileInput){
+            ArrayList<File> result = new ArrayList<>();

+            if(!fileInput.isDirectory()){
+                result.add(fileInput);
+                return result;
+            }else{
+                for(File y: fileInput.listFiles(pathname -> pathname.isDirectory() || pathname.getName().toLowerCase().endsWith(".txt"))){
+                    result.addAll(readFile(y));
+                }
+            }
+            return result;
+        }
+    }

+Let's look at the class RecursionLambda.
+We see that the input value is in front of the -> while the return value is after the ->.
+And we even do not have to declare the reference type of the input value.

+This is the most simplest way of Lambda.

+This is all I want to talk about File.
+Next, we would go to a brand new field called InputStream and OutputStream.
+This helps you store the data in your hardware.
+It really lighten your world.

+#Input Stream Or Output Stream

+A hardware can store the data forever.
+But in an algorithm, all variables and objects will be gone after the code ends if you do not store the data specifically.

+Here, we see how to store or read the data.

+Let's see a diagram.

+HARDWARE --- Input Stream --> Random Access Memory \
+Random Access Memory --- Output Stream --> HARDWARE

+Then you should know that input stream helps you read the file from the HARDWARE while output stream helps you store the file from the RAM.

+RAM is the place where you can store the data temporary in the Computer.

+Then, what does stream means? \
+We should know that every data transmits in the form of bytes.
+That is called stream.

+Let's see the class OutputStream, which is a super class.

+This class has many child classes.
+We will discuss the FileOutputStream here.

+### FileOutputStream
+The function is to write the data from RAM into the hardware.

+There are two constructors for it \
+FileOutputStream(File file)\
+FileOutputStream(String pathname)

+The parameter shows the destination of the data we output.

+There are three functions for the constructor.
+Firstly, create a FileOutputStream object.
+Secondly, create a file in the pathname position.
+Thirdly, point the object to the new created file.

+Suppose you are a suspicious person and you don't trust my words...
+Ok, please go to the FileOutputConstructor class and run the code.
+You can see a new file csc.txt is created.

+    package FileOutputStream;

+    import java.io.File;
+    import java.io.FileNotFoundException;
+    import java.io.FileOutputStream;

+    public class FileOutputConstructor {
+        public static File file1 = new File("csc.txt");

+        public static void main(String[] args) throws FileNotFoundException {
+            FileOutputStream fileOutputStream = new FileOutputStream(file1);
+        }
+    }

+Next we should, of course, know how to write the data into this file.
+But, how it works?

+To make this happens, java should firstly go to the JVM (Java Virtual Evnironment).
+Then, JVM can access the Operating System.
+After that, OS can call its method that can write the data into the hardware.
+After that, we can have the authority to write the data.

+OK, we, as a programmer, do not have to go into the computer deeply and see what had happened.
+Instead, we should know how the input stream works with JAVA.

+You should, firstly, new a FileOutputStream then use the write method to write the data and finally we use the close to release the memory.

+If you don't use the close(), FileOutputStream will occupy lots of resources and it will decrease the efficiency of your program, Yeah, if you donot close then Java will not give you an Exception.
+But it's a bad program.

+Similarly, you should handle the exception named FileNotFoundException (throws OR try catch) when you new a FileOutputStream.
+And an IOException when you call the write method.

+FileNotFoundException is the child exception of the IOException.

+When we write the integer, the integer will transfer from decimal representation to binary representation.

+An external fact is that when we open the Notepad/ docx ...
+It will first translate the bytes to character.
+0 ~ 127 goes to ASCII while Chinese characters goes to GBK.